lfrestrepog/if-docs/docs/users/how-to-install-if.md

 # How to install Impact Framework

-There are a cxouple of options for installing Impact Framework.
+There are a couple of options for installing Impact Framework.
 For most users we recommend using our official releases.
 You can install these using `npm`.
 The way to do this is as follows:

 ```sh
 npm install -g @grnsft/if